Gomka/gomkaBot/README.md

 - if a message contains the word `robalada` and is not triggering the previous commands, the bot will print a random string from the robalada database.
 There is a 1/100 to get a shiny special robalada, stored in a different table in the database.

-All of the previous commands apply to the shiny robaladas with the syntax `robalada shiny [command]` (Only the bot owner can issue the shiny versions).
+All of the previous commands apply to the shiny robaladas with the syntax `robalada shiny [command]`